Constraining Scale Dependent Growth with Redshift Surveys: Scale Dependent Growth

 Figure~\ref{fig:dG} shows $\dg(k)$ for $a=0.8$, i.e.\ in the recent universe where the deviation from general relativity (GR) is larger, and $\dg(a)$ for $k=0.125$, i.e.\ at a higher wavenumber where the deviation is larger.
 We illustrate the effects of changing the parameters one by one.
 Increasing the amplitude parameter $c$ of course scales $\dg$ at all $k$ and $a$ (compare thin blue vs bold black curves).
 For the shape parameters entering the scalaron mass, recall that large mass increases the similarity to GR.
 Increasing the shape parameter $M_a$ greatly suppresses modifications until recently, for example we see that $\dg$ is three times smaller at $a=0.5$ (for $k=0.125$) for $M_a=0.1$ rather than $M_a=0.05$ (compare dot dash purple vs bold black curves).
 The shape parameter $\mds$ changes the late time behavior; it is not until $a\gtrsim0.5$ that increasing $\mds$ from 0.05 to 0.1 has an appreciable effect (dot dot dash green vs bold black).

 There are two other points of interest to note.
-First, using a form like $\gm=1+ba^s$ is quite problematic (see also, e.g., \cite{1612.00812}); it gives very different behavior than the full Pad{\'e} ratio of Eq.~\eqref{eq:pade} -- see the dashed red curve in Fig.~\ref{fig:dG}.
-It drastically overweights late times (and high $k$) so that a constraint from late time data could be interpreted as an unrealistically tight limit on modified gravity.
+First, using a form like $\gm=1+ba^s$ is quite problematic.
+See the detailed analysis in \cite{1612.00812}, as well as \cite{1902.10503} and the model independent approach of \cite{2207.09896}.
+It gives very different behavior than the full Pad{\'e} ratio of Eq.~\eqref{eq:pade}; this is particularly evident in the dashed red curve in Fig.~\ref{fig:dG}.
+The basic issue is that it overweights late times (and high $k$) so that a constraint from late time data could be interpreted as an unrealistically tight limit on modified gravity.
 Recall that the Pad\'e form originates from the Einstein field equations \cite{0511218,0611321,0709.0296,0801.2431,1108.4242,1302.1193,1409.8284}; basically $\gm$ comes from $F_1$(metric potential) = $F_2$(matter fields), where $F_i$ are factors including space and time derivative terms, and matter fields include the scalar field perturbations; both sides involve $k^2$ corrections beyond leading order.
 Since $\gm$ arises from a ratio of the factors, using only a single polynomial rather than a Pad\'e form is throwing away half the physics.
 This holds for any scalar-tensor theory.
 We can see from Fig.~\ref{fig:dG} that the discrepancy is already significant for $a\gtrsim0.5$ or $k\gtrsim0.06$.

 Secondly, as mentioned the scalaron mass freezes approaching a dark energy dominated de Sitter state, $\gm\not\to c$ but rather gravity is eventually restored to GR, $\gm\to1$ since $aM(a)\to a\mds$ and the factors multiplying the $k^2$ terms go to zero.
 The ``phase space'' evolution of $\gm$ for various modified gravity theories is discussed and illustrated in \cite{1103.0282}.
 Whether $\gm$ reaches its fully modified value of $c$ before turning around and approaching back to 1 depends on the values of $M_a$ and $\mds$.
 We illustrate this in Fig.~\ref{fig:dG} with the dotted orange curve, where $M_a$ and $\mds$ are chosen to match $M(a=0.8)$ from the fiducial model (specifically, we use $M_a$=0.02, $\mds=0.1086$).
 Indeed, the left panel shows perfect overlap between those two cases, while the right panel shows that they coincide only at (the chosen) $a=0.8$.
 The turnaround is clearly seen: the dotted orange curve never exceeds $\dg\approx0.18$, well short of $c-1=0.33$.
 All of the curves (except the non-Pad\'e one) will eventually turn around; it simply occurs later for smaller $\mds$.